-Chapultepec Park spans over 1,500 acres of Mexico City and is home to multiple museums, a castle, an amusement park, a zoo and hundreds of fearless squirrels that will eat right from the palm of your hand!
+Chapultepec Park is something Mexico City is known for, spanning over 1,500 acres.
+The park is home to multiple museums, a castle, an amusement park, a zoo and hundreds of fearless squirrels that will eat right from the palm of your hand!

 Perhaps the most romantic thing you could do in Chapultepec is rent out a swan-shaped paddle boat and make your way around the lake.
 Local Tip: At 8:00pm on the first Saturday night of every month, you can enjoy a movie from your boat on the lake at Lanchacinema, the park’s outdoor movie screenings.